Carleslc/Readteractive/README.md

 ## TODO

-- Yeoman CLI (new book, new chapter, visualize graph links, rename chapter id).
+- Yeoman CLI to visualize graph links and renaming chapter ids.

-- Check links.
+- Validate links.

 - Additional Readme and Tutorial in Spanish.